backstage/backstage/.changeset/seven-dots-serve.md

 '@backstage/plugin-catalog': minor
 ---

-Exported `defaultCatalogTableColumnsFunc` to create a seam for defining the columns in `<CatalogTable />` of some Kinds while using the default columns for the others.
+Exported `CatalogTable.defaultColumnsFunc` to create a seam for defining the columns in `<CatalogTable />` of some Kinds while using the default columns for the others.
 This is useful for defining the columns of a custom Kind or to redefine the columns for a built-in Kind.

 ```diff